raviten/documentation/_build/html/_sources/using-web-ui.txt

          ‘redirect_url’: ‘myapp://myapp.com/123’
       }

-(the names of the keys: ‘name’, ‘price’ etc are your choice).

-Then you can refer to ‘name’, ‘price’, ‘image_url’, ‘redirect_url’ as
+Then you can refer to "name", "price", "image_url", "redirect_url" as
-$E.VIEWED_PRODUCT.0.name
-$E.VIEWED_PRODUCT.0.price
-$E.VIEWED_PRODUCT.0.image_url
-$E.VIEWED_PRODUCT.0.redirect_url
+$E.product_viewed.0.name
+$E.product_viewed.0.price
+$E.product_viewed.0.image_url
+$E.product_viewed.0.redirect_url
 respectively.

 You can use the first two variables to customize the message, like this:

-Hello $name, the prices of $E.VIEWED_PRODUCT.0.name have fallen by 40%!
+Hello $name, the prices of $E.product_viewed.0.name have fallen by 40%!

 And you can specify the last two variables to specify the image and redirect url for the notification.